kuraoka/rhapsody-groovy-tutorial/vitepress/ibm-engineering-info/index.md

 ## IBM Rational Quality Manager: Test automation traceability

+### PublishedAt
+2017-04-18T01:20:16Z

-### PublishedAt: 2017-04-18T01:20:16Z
+### Tags

-### Tags: ['IBM', 'Rational', 'Rational Quality Manager', 'test script', 'Test Automation', 'test suite', 'Collaborative Lifecycle Management', 'test case', 'Selenium', 'JUnit functions', 'traceability']
+['IBM', 'Rational', 'Rational Quality Manager', 'test script', 'Test Automation', 'test suite', 'Collaborative Lifecycle Management', 'test case', 'Selenium', 'JUnit functions', 'traceability']

-### Description:
+### Description
 This video tutorial demonstrates how to associate an automation script with the test suite.
 That single automation script runs and creates results for the test cases associated with the test suite as well as for the suite.

 For more information on v6.0.3 of Rational Quality Manager, see https://jazz.net/downloads/clm.
 Also refer to the Rational Quality Manager Knowledge Center at: http://www.ibm.com/support/knowledgecenter/SSYMRC_6.0.3/com.ibm.rational.test.qm.doc/topics/c_qm_top.html